The Next Generation

 CEO Simon Hombersley is an experienced technology entrepreneur, with a track record in using technology to solve environmental problems.
-He is the former CEO of Oxford Flow, an energy reducing valve technology he spun out of Oxford University’s Department of Engineering Science.
+He is the former CEO of Oxford Flow, an energy reducing valve technology spin-out from Oxford University.
 He is the former Chairman of photovoltaics start-up TwentyNinety.
 He has previously worked with KCL, and he co-founded Lontra, an award-winning engineering business developing an energy efficient compressor.

 Professor Tuomas Knowles, Scientific Adviser

 Prof. Tuomas Knowles is the co-founder of two Cambridge University spin-outs (Fluidic Analytics and Wren Therapeutics).
 He has held positions in the Engineering Department both in Cambridge and Harvard Universities.
 Professor Knowles has received a number of distinguished awards, including the Corday-Morgan Prize from the Royal Society of Chemistry and the Raymond and Beverly Sackler International Prize in Biophysics.

 Dr Marc Rodriguez Garcia leads Xampla’s technical development work, having developed the technology with Professor Knowles as a Research Associate over several years.
 He received his PhD from the University of Glasgow.
 His expertise is in the use of protein in microencapsulation and other structured materials.